-Poetry in America For Teachers is an intensive seven-week summer course designed specifically for secondary school educators interested in developing their expertise as readers and teachers of literature.
+Poetry in America For Teachers is a semester-length professional development course designed specifically for secondary school educators interested in developing their expertise as readers and teachers of literature.
 In this course, available for professional development, undergraduate credit, or graduate credit, we will consider those American poets whose themes, forms, and voices have given expression to visions of the city since 1850.
 Beginning with Walt Whitman, the great poet of nineteenth-century New York, we will explore the diverse and ever-changing environment of the modern city – from Chicago to London, from San Francisco to Detroit – through the eyes of such poets as Carl Sandburg, Emma Lazarus, Edna St. Vincent Millay, Langston Hughes, Marianne Moore, Frank O’Hara, Gwendolyn Brooks, Allen Ginsberg, Robert Hayden, and Robert Pinsky, as well as contemporary hip-hop and spoken word artists.

 Deep study of the poems and poets on our syllabus will provide an opportunity to develop your expertise as a classroom educator.
 As you develop and practice advanced strategies for studying American poetry ourselves, you also will gain rich new resources for the classroom.
 This course will introduce content and techniques intended to help educators teach their students how to read texts of increasing complexity.
 The course will meet relevant educational standards for grades 6-12, including the Common Core State Standards.